 In 1907, at the request of the Town Council, and by Government decision, Pratz de Megève became Praz sur Arly, a decision aimed at definitively separating Praz from Megève although the village had always been called "Pratz de Megève".

 Snow classes were invented in Praz sur Arly.
-The idea of snow class was invented in Praz-sur-Arly in March 1950, thanks to the initiative of some Parisian teachers at the Victor Hugo School.
+The idea of snow classes was invented in Praz-sur-Arly in March 1950, thanks to the initiative of two Parisian teachers at the Victor Hugo School.
 Today, this principle has been largely democratized.

-In March 1950, for the first time in France, children went off to snow classes...
-An "invention" which took place in Praz-sur-Arly.
+In March 1950, for the first time in France, children went off to snow classes... and it happened in Praz-sur-Arly.

 The idea came from a teacher, Miss Müller de Schongor, and Mr. Lorphelin, Director of the private Victor Hugo School in Paris and his wife.